Skip to content

 1. Check All: npm run check (Runs typecheck, lint, and tests for everything)

-2. Lint: npm run lint (Checks both JS/TS and Python)
+2. Lint: npm run lint (Checks both JS/TS and Go)

 3. Format: npm run format (Checks formatting)